 Step 7 - and stuffing...

-Step 8 - ...until you're up to the skirt of the chute.
+Step 8 - ...until you're up to the skirt of the parachute.
 Then push that in.
-The chute is very springy and will try to pop out.
+The parachute is springy and will try to pop out.

 Step 9 - Next remove the tape, which has done its job of keeping the shroud lines together and organized.